Small business taxes for beginners

 • Auto-populate your information onto tax forms using your tax software.

-• See a tax professional who can guide you or fill out the right forms on your behalf.
+• See a tax professional who can guide you or fill out the forms for you.

-An Employer Identification Number (EIN) identifies your business entity.
-If you don’t already have an EIN from when you established your business, you will need one to put on your tax forms.
-You can apply for a free EIN through the IRS.
+You may also need an Employer Identification Number (EIN) to identify your business entity.
+If you didn’t establish an EIN when setting up your business, you can apply for a free EIN through the IRS.

 How NEXT helps support small business owners